columnar-tech/dbc/docs/guides/driver_manager.md

 In order to use any of the drivers you [install](./installing.md) with dbc, you need to install a [driver manager](../concepts/driver_manager.md) for your language of choice.

-The best place to find detailed information on driver manager installation is always the [ADBC docs](https://arrow.apache.org/adbc/) but we've included concise steps here for convenience:
+The best place to find detailed information on driver manager installation is always the [ADBC docs](https://arrow.apache.org/adbc/) but we've included concise steps for a variety of languages here for convenience:

 === "Python"